-Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2400; PSYC 3020.
+Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2400; PSYC 3020 (Developmental/Educational concentration & Clinical/Personality concentration)

 This course covers several psychological disorders that often first appear in childhood and adolescence, including autism and other developmental disorders, attention-deficit disorder, conduct disorder, eating disorders, and emotional disorders.
 Theories about the causes and treatment are discussed.
 A heavy emphasis is on current research questions and empirical findings related to each disorder.